centrahq/api-documentation/user/pages/03.guides/02.erp-integration/docs.md

 The `<capture>yes</capture>` will instruct Centra to capture the payment for the shipment with the payment provider, to actually withdraw the money from the customer’s account.

-In most cases retail orders will only reserve the payment until the order is shipped.
+In most cases direct-to-consumer orders will only reserve the payment until the order is shipped.
 When the order is shipped the payment must be “captured”.

 The `<capture>yes</capture>` will capture if it’s possible to perform a capture on this order.
 If its not possible or the order has already been captured it has no effect.
 This makes it possible for you to always send `<capture>yes</capture>` when a shipment has been shipped without having to figure out if this order has already been captured.